Wess Stafford: Career

-He currently serves on the Board of Directors for the National Religious Broadcasters.
+Prior to retirement from his organization, he assisted in an independent research effort which indicated an improvement in the clients which were served by the sponsorship program.
+He has served on the Board of Directors for the National Religious Broadcasters.

 Worldview

 Stafford says his passion for advocating for children, especially those in poverty, was born out of his childhood in West Africa, his loving relationship with his parents, and his personal experience with abuse.

 As a child, he accompanied his father, Kenneth, on trips to bring the gospel to neighboring villages.
 As an adult, Stafford maintained a close relationship with his father, viewing him as a mentor.
 Ken worked closely with Stafford as the chaplain at Compassion's Global Ministry Center until retiring in 2001.

 Stafford believes that the most strategic way to break the cycle of poverty is by investing holistically in children, meeting their physical, spiritual, socioeconomic and vocational needs to give them a hope and a future.